Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 And more importantly, keep the Archivist away from their deadly sin.
 Documentation is meant to be helpful and should support the team, not giving a headache to know whether an information is correct or not.
 Frequently reviewing documentation accuracy can help.

 All in all, an information is good when it is easily accessible when needed.
-Efficient integration over different tools (GitHub, Jira, etc), relevant amount of knowledge and proper discoverability need to share a good balance
+Efficient integration over different tools (GitHub, Jira, Miro, Figma, etc), relevant amount of knowledge and proper discoverability have to share a good balance

 ### The Archivist and other magicians

 They pair well with Erudite and some Erudites/Archivists can actually multiclass, covering both roles!
 Erudites are good are _using_ knowledge while Archivists _build_ knowledge.
 The synergy is straightforward!
 However, if this happens in a team or in a project, the risk is that both of them will end up being the only decision makers, pushing the other team/project members in the background.

 Their archenemies are Void magicians: what if these ruffians are deleting an important writing?
 Obviously, they will say otherwise.
 Similarly, they don't really appreciate ninjas who can suddenly appear and disappear.
-Archivists like stability and might dislike quick changes.
+Archivists like stability and might dislike sudden changes.

 ## The Void magician

-### The subtle, or not, art of destruction
+### The subtle, or less subtle, art of destruction

-The void.
+The Void.
 The art of making things disappear.
-Not the usual destruction / explosion decorum.
-The subtle `dev/null` advocate who subtly removes things.
+Not the usual destruction / explosion decorum but the subtle `dev/null` advocate who subtly removes things.
 And… that’s just an awesome skill!
 Pretty aggressive, almost belligerent, at first, Void magicians are actually focusing on keeping things clean and tidy.
 They like having a top-notch codebase with regards to technical debts such as dead code, outdated dependencies or over-engineered solutions.

 ### Void magician strenghts and weaknesses

-Having a Void magician in your squad can bring positive aspects beyond pure violence:
+Having a Void magician in your squad can bring positive aspects beyond pure technical violence:

 - Excellent for keeping a codebase light and clean
 - Good catcher of "[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)" or "That's not [KISS](https://en.wikipedia.org/wiki/KISS_principle) enough" or, in general, anything superfluous